Don't be content to simply sit on the riverbank this season. We have 5 things for the keen fishing enthusiast to add to the fishing bucket list.

 2. Catch a 50lb-plus conger eel

 Watch out – they bite!
-It’s the British Conger Club’s Golden Jubilee in 2012, and the club is the best source of information on catching your beast.
+The British Conger Club is your best source of information on catching your beast.
 The world record for a rod-caught conger is 133lb 4oz, landed at Brixham, Devon.
-Also an ideal way to return a shooting invitation.
+Conger eel fishing is an ideal way to return a shooting invitation.

 3. Go tramping for flounders

 Fish with your feet for the common flounder or fluke in a sandy or muddy seabed.
-The World Championships have ended but you can still enjoy this estuary pastime, the spiritual home of which is Palnackie in Scotland.
+Enjoy this estuary pastime, the spiritual home of which is Palnackie in Scotland.

 4. Grand slam at permit, tarpon and bonefish